prollings/prollings.github.io/_drafts/CXX20.md

     };
 {% endhighlight %}

+The skipped members are then default initialised.

 ## Template Parameter Lists on Lambdas

-C++14 introduced generic lambdas by using the `auto` keyword as types in their parameter lists, as such:
+C++14 introduced generic lambdas by using the `auto` keyword in place of types in their parameter lists, as such:

 {% highlight cpp linenos %}
 int main() {